The Gambling Law Review: Austria

 Due to the fragmentation of the legal framework for gaming, different regulators are responsible for the various types of gaming identified in Section I.i.

-The Federal Minister of Finance is the regulator that governs the games of chance that fall within the scope of the federal monopoly on games of chance as defined in the Gaming Act.
+The Finanzamt Österreich (Tax Office Austria) is the regulator that governs the games of chance that fall within the scope of the federal monopoly on games of chance as defined in the Gaming Act.

 Aside from the framework regulations constituted by the federal Gaming Act, slot machines outside of land-based casinos are regulated at a state level, and the state government is the competent regulator.